top of page

 • Know Your Resources: Review our available assistance and find out what support we have for you.

-• Have a Backup Plan: Tent sites can be removed by towns or other individuals.
-Always have an alternative location in mind.
+• Have a Backup Plan: Tent sites can be removed or disrupted by towns or individuals, so it’s important to always have an alternative location in mind.

 • Protect Your Valuables: Keep important items with you at all times.